grayTurtle01/cs50_Demos/README.md

 This planificator can register users log-in users and log-out users.
 For this task flask-session was used.

 The app has nigh-mode feature.
 For this task Local Store was used.

+## Deploy
+This project was deployed in the cloud server [pythonanywhere.com](http://pythonanywhere.com)

 [Live Demo](https://grayturtle.pythonanywhere.com/)